 Carefully read the instructions that come with the home kit.
 Instructions vary from kit to kit.
 Be sure to read the result at the appropriate time indicated in the instructions for accurate results.

 If you have a kit that asks for a morning urine sample, test urine that has been in the bladder for at least 4 hours.
-A first morning urine sample (that has collected in the bladder overnight) gives the most accurate test results.
 Test the urine within 15 minutes of collecting the sample.

 If you are using a midstream kit, urinate a small amount first and then hold the dipstick in your urine stream as you finish urinating.
 Test the urine sample according to the directions included in the test kit package.